MASS4ORG/mass4-site/content/guinevere/index.md

 // This works at any level of scope nesting.
 ```

-#### "Jump" to anywhere in the layout from anywhere else
+#### "Navigate" to anywhere in the layout from anywhere else

 When a layout node is exited, it takes a second state snapshot, such that when you re-enter a layout node, the state will be reset to what it was when you left it.

-One of the super awesome features this gives us, as a sort of side-effect, is the ability to go back and revisit, modify and add to previously created UI elements.
+One of the remarkable features this gives us, as a sort of side-effect, is the ability to go back and revisit, modify and add to previously created UI elements.
 One such example is the popup in the audio app demo: the popup layout node is created, then passed back out of the method to be filled out by the code that called the GetPopup function.

 There is no need to resort to solutions such as splitting functions up into tedious begin and end calls with complicated ways of passing state between them, and no need to clutter your code with push and pop calls.
 (Though, of course, if you want to, you still can.)